SafeExamBrowser/seb-server/docs/exam_proctoring.rst

 allowing connected SEB clients to receive audio and video as well as enabling chat functionality.

 .. note::
-    This feature is still in a prototype state and not all functionality meight work as expected.
+    This feature is still in a prototype state and not all functionality might work as expected.
 Basically the meeting features are given or restricted by the meeting service that is used and the API and GUI that is given by that meeting service client

 To be able to use the integrated live proctoring feature with SEB and SEB Server you need an external meeting service that can be used by the SEB Server to automatically create meetings.